vialoh/trip-emissions/README.md

     - Hello (World)

 - Store component for shared application state as a composition of React hooks
+  - `useTheme` - A hook which returns the current theme and a method to set the theme by key
   - `useVersion` - A hook which returns an object describing the current and potentially new version state and a method to update the service worker, if applicable
   - `localState` - Saves/retrieves the state of some resource to/from `localStorage`